ErpNetDocs/tech/advanced/concepts/master-detail-attributes.md

 4. When adding a new line, then in the Line Store field is set the default value that equal to the value from the document header (unless another default value is explicitly set).
 If the document header value is empty (NULL), then as a default value in the new line is considered the value from the previous lines.
-If this is impossible, hard or inapplicable - then the default value is empty (NULL).
+If this is impossible, hard, or inapplicable - then the default value is empty (NULL).